Zeeshier/Computer-Networks/Labs/Lab1/Project 2/README.md

-# *Two Switches and Router (MultiSwitchNet-10)*
+# *Two Switches and Router*

 ## *Project Overview*

-*MultiSwitchNet-10* is an advanced topology featuring two switches and a router.
+*Two Switches and Router* is an advanced topology featuring two switches and a router.
 It demonstrates inter-network communication by using both Class B (160.160.x.x) and Class C (192.168.0.x) IP addressing schemes.

 ## *Network Topology*